adi-khot/merlin/docs/source/quickstart/basic_concepts.rst

 - Limited resources → smaller circuits, PARALLEL ansatz
 - More resources available → larger circuits, more expressive ansatz

-**Experiment Systematically**: The quantum advantage often comes from the right combination of ansatz, encoding, and output mapping for your specific problem.
+**Experiment Systematically**: The quantum advantage often comes from the right combination of ansatz, encoding, measurement strategy, and optional grouping for your specific problem.

 For detailed optimization strategies and advanced configurations, see the :doc:`../user_guide/index` section.